vitordwb/dotfiles/README.md

 ### Updating NVM

-To update NVM to a newer version, you can use this command without losing your globals.
+to update NVM to a newer version, you can use this command without losing your globals.
 Remember to change `<version>` to the version you want installed.

 ```bash
 nvm install <version> --reinstall-packages-from=$(nvm current)